garylirocks/quickrefs/azure.markdown

   az webapp up --name $APPNAME --resource-group $APPRG --plan $APPPLAN --sku $APPSKU --location "$APPLOCATION"
   ```

+If your app is based on a docker container, then there will be a webhook url, which allows you to receive notifications from a docker registry when an image is updated.
+Then App Service can pull the latest image and restart your app.

+If you are using an image from Azure Container Registry, when you enable '**Continuous Deployment**', the webhook is automatically configured in Container Registry.

 ### Deployment slots

 - A slot is a separate instance of your app, has its own hostname